galaxyview/PreMulBVD/README.md

 # PreMulBVD

 ### 1.Extract AST and pseudo-code from binary code (Decomplier)
-You can use script `ASTExtraction/extract_all_ast.py` to extract AST and pseudo-code from binary code.
+You can use script `ASTExtraction/extract_all_ast.py` to extract AST and pseudo-code from binary code by IDA Pro.
 (You need to set path options in the script.)
+If you want to use Ghidra as decompiler, you can use script `ASTExtraction/Ghidra_decompiler.py`

 ### 2.Packaging all generated databases into input data for the model (Parser)
 You can use the script `graphcodebert_dataconclusion.py` to preprocess the AST and pseudo-code data, which includes normalizing the pseudo-code and transforming the AST into a graph structure.
 Finally, the script will generate a `.pth` file available for model training after the run is complete.